This customer had seen an exquisite butterfly brooch in another jewellers and wanted us to replicate it in gold and in a larger size.

 Figure 1: CADCAM image of half Faberge Egg

-The customer wanted two distinct versions of the egg: an elaborate egg encrusted with precious stones in 9 carat gold for their mother, and a silver, colourful enamel version for their daughter.
+The customer wanted two distinct versions of the egg: an elaborate egg encrusted with precious stones in 9-carat gold for their mother, and a silver, colourful enamel version for their daughter.

-We were able to adapt the same design for both eggs, with different procedures used for handcrafting and finishing.
+We were able to adopt the same design for both eggs, with different procedures used for handcrafting and finishing.
 Each pendant was carefully crafted by hand using traditional techniques in our Birmingham workshop.
 The two halves were soldered together seamlessly so that no joint was visible - giving the eggs a delicate, hollow appearance.

-As both eggs required a very different finished look, they had to be approached individually as separate projects, with the stone setting and ornamentation taking place after the metal work was complete.
+As both eggs required a very different finished look, they had to be approached individually as separate projects, with the stone setting and ornamentation taking place after the metalwork was complete.

 The results can be seen in the images below.
-The customer was pleased with the finished products, and informed us that her mother and daughter were delighted with their gifts.
+The customer was pleased with the finished products and informed us that her mother and daughter were delighted with their gifts.

 Figure 2: Gold egg with precious stones for customer's mother